meta-llama/llama-stack/docs/zero_to_hero_guide/quickstart.md

 This guide will walk you through setting up an end-to-end workflow with Llama Stack, enabling you to perform text generation using the `Llama3.2-11B-Vision-Instruct` model.
 Follow these steps to get started quickly.

+If you're looking for more specific topics like tool calling or agent setup, we have a [Zero to Hero Guide](#next-steps) that covers everything from Tool Calling to Agents in detail.
+Feel free to skip to the end to explore the advanced topics you're interested in.

 ## Table of Contents
 1. [Prerequisite](#prerequisite)
 2. [Installation](#installation)